Their Eyes Were Watching God Theme of Appearances

 - Does Hurston really think that physical beauty is usually related to whiteness?
 Which characters in the novel are physically attractive, and what qualities make them so?

 - How does young Janie perceive beauty?
 Ugliness?
-Does this youthful shallowness develop over time into a more mature perception, willing to look past the surface of a person’s appearance?
+Does this youthful shallowness develop over time into a more mature perception, one willing to look past the surface of a person’s appearance?

 Chew on This